tiltedphoques/gitbook-wiki/general-information/faq.md

 A: Skyrim Special Edition on Steam, specifically version 1.6.117X, is the **ONLY** version that is supported and will most likely always be supported.
 This has been mislabeled as "Anniversary Edition" by the modding community.
 The Anniversary Edition is a combination of the Special Edition and the Anniversary Upgrade.
 This is not required to play Skyrim Together Reborn.
 You only need to purchase the Special Edition.

-The VR, console, legendary edition (aka Oldrim), and the gamepass version are not supported and will never be.
+The VR, console, legendary edition (aka Oldrim), epic games version, and the gamepass version are not supported and will never be.

 ### Q: Where can I report bugs and request features?